vlstill/tedi/memory-models.md

 Alternatively, one might describe a memory model of a programming language (or compiler, if the programming language in question does not define memory behavior of parallel programs).
 This would then allow analysis of the program to reason about its behavior on any platform for which it can be compiled (assuming the compiler is correct).
 The disadvantage is that, similar to CPU platforms, programming languages usually lack a precise formal description of the memory model, see e.g. \cite{cppmemmod} for analysis of draft of C++11 memory model.
-Furthermore, such specifications can often be unnecessarily strict: for example, according to C++11, any parallel programs in which two threads communicate without presence of locks or atomic operations has an undefined behavior and therefore can have arbitrary outcome, but in practice communication using volatile variables (and possibly compiler specific memory fences) can work well with most compilers and is often used in legacy code written before C++11 (or C11 in the case of C).
+Furthermore, such specifications can often be unnecessarily strict: for example, according to C++11, any parallel programs in which two threads communicate without presence of locks or atomic operations has an undefined behavior and therefore can have arbitrary outcome, but in practice communication using volatile variables (and possibly compiler specific memory fences) can work well with most compilers and is often used in legacy code written before C++11 (or C11 in the case of C) where there was no support for concurrency in the language.

 In the following sections, we will first look into hardware constructs which give rise relaxed memory (\autoref{sec:hw}), then, in \autoref{sec:semantics} we will introduce two possibilities of precise characterization of memory models, namely an axiomatic approach based on relations between memory actions of the program and an operational model.
 In \autoref{sec:models} we will then describe common formally-defined memory models and their relation to hardware or language memory models.